scalapb/zio-grpc/docs/quickstart.md

 ### Update the client

-Open `src/main/scala/zio_grpc/examples/helloworld/HelloWorldClient.scala`, and add the following method to `GreeterImpl`:
+Open `src/main/scala/zio_grpc/examples/helloworld/HelloWorldClient.scala`, and update the definition of the `myAppLogic` method in `GreeterImpl`:

-Update the definition of `myAppLogic`:

 ```scala
 def myAppLogic =